Going abroad? See your doctor first

 Other mosquito-borne illnesses

 Zika virus, while not a big threat to most people, can cause devastating birth defects in unborn children.
-It’s been spreading through South and Central America and turned up in mosquitoes in Texas and Florida in 2016.
+It spread through South and Central America and turned up in mosquitoes in Texas and Florida in 2016.
 There is no cure for Zika virus, although researchers are working on a vaccine.
 In the meantime, women who plan to become pregnant should avoid visiting these areas.

 Japanese encephalitis, a rare but serious condition found in agricultural areas in Asia and parts of the western Pacific, also is transmitted through mosquito bites.
 You can get a vaccine for this disease before your trip.